 Discussion Topics: In addition to the Mid-Term and Final Exams you are asked to submit a series of 5 Discussion Topics by using this Canvas system.
 You can see these listed on the Modules page - with the instructions for each and the deadline dates.
 Please note that there are no make-ups and the deadline dates are set.
-You will make a series of posts with your opening post worth a maximum of 15 points and the first response post to one of your classmates worth 3 points and the second response post worth 2 points - for a possible total of 20 points.
+You will make a series of posts with your opening post worth a maximum of 14 points and two response posts to your classmates worth 3 points each for a possible total of 20 points.
+Please note that you cannot make all three posts on the last day of the discussion forum - this would not contribute to a meaningful week long discussion with others in the class.

 Total possible points 100.

 Attendance: attendance is a required part of the course and you will secure 5 points for complete attendance at every class.
-There are 18 regular classes (the class time used for the Mid-Term and Final are not counted) and you can secure 90 points if you attend every class.
+There are 20 regular classes (the class time used for the Mid-Term and Final are not counted) and you can secure 100 points if you attend every class.
 If you miss one class due to ill health please let me know and you will not miss these points on one occasion during the quarter.

-Course Grading: Total possible points is 390 plus extra credit.
+Course Grading: Total possible points is 400 plus extra credit.